| Exploring PGR Chart 1 1. Study Chart

 interviews with older family members and neighbors, photographs, libraries, newspaper

-- With your small group, present your findings to the class in a short written or oral
+clippings and archives, and utility companies or coops.
+With your small group, present your findings to the class in a short written or oral

-- As a whole class compare the findings with the population trends.
+report.
+As a whole class compare the findings with the population trends.
 As population has

 grown or declined, which resources and services have grown or declined with it?
 Which have

-- Individually, use the evidence your class has collected to write a short essay answering
+not?
+Individually, use the evidence your class has collected to write a short essay answering

 the question: If your communitys population continues to grow or decline over the